okta/okta.github.io/_source/_standards/OAuth/index.md

 ## Requesting a Token

+You can request a token with the endpoint [`/oauth2/:authorizationServerId/v1/token`](/docs/api/resources/oauth2.html#request-a-token).

-For a list of tokens returned, depending on grant type and scope in your request, see [Response Parameters](/docs/api/resources/oauth2.html#response-parameters-1).
+The grant type and scope in your request, as well as configurations set in the Custom Authorization Server, determine which tokens are returned.
+For details, see [Response Parameters](/docs/api/resources/oauth2.html#response-parameters-1).

 ## Access Policies